googleapis/python-spanner/docs/advanced-session-pool-topics.rst

 Some applications may need to minimize latency for read write operations, including particularly the overhead of making an API request to create or refresh a session or to begin a session's transaction.
-:class:`~google.cloud.spanner.pool.TransactionPingingPool` is designed for such applications, which need to configure a background thread to do the work of keeping the sessions fresh and starting their transactions after use.
+:class:`~google.cloud.spanner_v1.pool.TransactionPingingPool` is designed for such applications, which need to configure a background thread to do the work of keeping the sessions fresh and starting their transactions after use.

-Create an instance of :class:`~google.cloud.spanner.pool.TransactionPingingPool`:
+Create an instance of :class:`~google.cloud.spanner_v1.pool.TransactionPingingPool`:

 .. code-block:: python

-   from google.cloud.spanner import Client, TransactionPingingPool
+   from google.cloud.spanner_v1 import Client, TransactionPingingPool

    client = Client()
    instance = client.instance(INSTANCE_NAME)